github/developer.github.com/content/hooks/index.md

 issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.

-Follow the instructions in this guide to learn all about developing, testing, and installing web hooks in your repositories!
+This section of the GitHub Developer Guide will instruct you on how to develop, configure, and test your first web hook.